 PRiSM (RNCM Centre for Practice & Research in Science & Music) Scientist in Residence, Rose Pritchard, writes on “Music Responding to Environmental Crises” – read her blog and future plans here.

-The Scottish Classical Music Green Guide is out now!
-A free guide written collaboratively by over 30 orchestras, ensembles, festivals and individual musicians from across Scotland, it contains knowledge on how to reduce carbon emissions in all aspects of your work.
+The Scottish Classical Music Green Guide: A free guide written collaboratively by over 30 orchestras, ensembles, festivals and individual musicians from across Scotland, this contains knowledge on how to reduce carbon emissions in all aspects of your work.
 The guide is intended to be relevant and useful to you whether you are an individual musician, part of a team, or in a position of leadership.
 For theatre makers, The Theatre Green Book is a similar resource, bringing together theatre-makers and sustainability experts to create a common standard for making theatre sustainably.

 Love Soul Choir – going paperless and more – a guest post by Dan Cooper of Love Soul Choir